jawillia/Siefer-DnD4e-fg-class-extension-/README.md

-It does not have support for defenses yet.
+* It does not allow class support beyond first level.

-It does not add the text for implements to implements.
+* It does not add class features or powers yet.

-It does not allow class support beyond first level.
+* It doesn't support hybrid classes.

-It does not add class features or powers yet.
+* It doesn't have a UI to add custom classes yet.

-It doesn't support hybrid classes.
+* It only supports base classes, not paragon classes or epic destinies.